Chatterino/chatterino2/tests/README.md

 - Download & run [twitch-pubsub-server-test](https://github.com/Chatterino/twitch-pubsub-server-test/releases/latest)
   We expect this to be listening to port 9050, you can launch it like this:
   `twitch-pubsub-server-test 127.0.0.1:9050`

+# Modifying message building

+If you make a change that has to do with message building, there's a big chance that some of the snapshot tests will fail.
+If this happens, you might want to:

+1. Set the `UPDATE_SNAPSHOTS` boolean at the top of the `TwitchIrcMessage.cpp` test file to `true`
+1. Re-run the tests (this will update the snapshots to match your new reality)
+1. Reset `UPDATE_SNAPSHOTS` to `false` again
+1. Then run the tests a final time.

+Once this is done, you should take a look at the changes made to the snapshot json files to ensure that it looks correct.